DavesCodeMusings/CaptivePortal-MicroPython/README.txt

 A captive portal implementation in MicroPython that provides a minimal DNS server and HTTP server in addition to the usual MicroPython WiFi access point.
 All DNS lookups will return the microcontroller's IP address.
-Any internet HTTP request will return a "307 Redirect" to the microcontroller's IP address and the portal.html page.
+Any internet HTTP request will return a 302 redirect to the microcontroller's IP address and the portal.html page.